daces-group/daces-group.github.io/README.md

 ## Topics

 Here are some subject areas we devote our attention to:
-* Data Privacy, Trust, and Security
+* Trustworthy Machine Learning: Data Privacy, Trust, and Security
-* Machine Learning on Structured Data (i.e., Relational Learning on Graph, Scientific, and Statistical Databases)
+* Machine Learning on Structured Data: Relational Learning on Graph, Scientific, and Statistical Databases

 Other Data Engineering topics